monadius/vscode-hol-light/README.md

     Starts a new HOL Light REPL.
 This command is automatically invoked whenever any HOL Light command is executed without an active HOL Light REPL.

+1) **HOL Light: Start Server**

+    Starts a HOL Light server inside the active HOL Light REPL.

+1) **HOL Light: Connect to Server**

+    Connects to a running HOL Light server.
+It is possible to edit the server address in the input dialog which appears after invoking this command.
+The default server address is `localhost:2012`.

+    It is also possible to connect to a server by selecting `Connect to a HOL Light Server` in the list of HOL Light startup scripts (which appears whenever any HOL Light command is executed without an active REPL or when the command `HOL Light: New HOL Light REPL session` is invoked).

 1) **HOL Light: Send selected text to HOL Light REPL**

     Default shortcut: `Alt + E`